sonic-net/SONiC/doc/database/multi_namespace_db_instances.md

 The file database_config.json contains the startup configuration which dictates the redis server host/port/unix_socket configurations + various available databases ( eg: APP_DB, CONFIG_DB ) etc. With the introduction of multiple namespaces, there is a need for separate database_config.json per namespace.
 This config file is created in the "working redis directories" during the database docker service startup.

-The database docker service started in the linux network namespace {NS} will use the "/var/run/redis{NS}" as the "working redis directory" to create the various files like redis.sock, sonic-db/database_config.json etc. For "globalDB" database service it would be at "/var/run/redis".
+The database service for a NPU linux namespace {NS} will use "/var/run/redis{NS}" as the "working redis directory" to create the various files like redis.sock, database_config.json etc. The "globalDB" database service would use "/var/run/redis" as the working directory.

 ![center](./img/redis.png)